 Large parts of the study area are vulnerable to coastal hazards, as identified through the CMP Stage 2 report (BMT, 2021a).
-However, there is presently no mapping of a CVA under the Resilience and Hazards SEPP.
-The context for Council's decision on whether or not to prepare a planning proposal to map the CVA for the study area is provided in Section 4 and Section 8.4.
+However, there is presently no mapping of a Coastal Vulnerability Area (CVA) under the Resilience and Hazards SEPP.
+The context for Council's decision to prepare a planning proposal to map the CVA for the study area is provided in Section 4 and Section 8.4.